Investing in green finance

 Noteworthy progress was achieved on 18 December last year with the signature of the agreement between the European Parliament and the European Council on creating a classification system for sustainable investment activities (the taxonomy).
 This agreement, which highlights the EU's commitment to implementing the Paris Agreement, aims to create a common language that enables regulators and investors to compare companies.
 This means these businesses will need to meet transparency obligations.

 Listed companies with over 500 employees will have to declare the portion of revenue generated from green activities and the percentage of their investments in so-called "transition" activities.
-A "transition" activity includes, for example, manufacturing petrol-powered cars that pollute less than those in the first green category of activities fully compatible with the Paris Agreement.
+A "transition" activity includes, for example, the production of cement or steel, nuclear energy or gas, manufacturing petrol-powered cars that pollute less than those in the first green category of activities fully compatible with the Paris Agreement.

 The taxonomy also covers financial products such as collective investment schemes, life insurance and discretionary management portfolios.
 These products will have to publicly report their information relating to the green category of investments compatible with the first green category of activities listed in the Paris Agreement.